What are the biggest misconceptions in Dentistry?

 WHAT ARE THE BIGGEST MISCONCEPTIONS IN DENTISTRY?

 World Oral Health Day is a global event that celebrates the importance of oral health every year on March 20.
 When it comes to oral care, there are a lot of dental misconceptions people still believe.
 In 2017, those behind World Oral Health Day surveyed 12 countries, asking questions about oral health.
-It might surprise you to find out the common dental misconceptions that are still widely believed.
+It might surprise you to find out the common misconceptions in dentistry that are still widely believed.

-Are These Statements Dental Fact or Fiction?
+Are These Dental Fact or Fiction?

 Brush Immediately After Eating